bookshelfdave/etp/README.md

 ### Status & TODO
 - Javadocs, better documentation
+- Term validation during setValue() to prevent bad terms from being rendered to a String.
 - Comments and whitespace are lost during parse.
 Not sure if I'm going to bother.
 - $\n
 - 2#101

 ### Contributing